george0st/qgate-model/README.md

 ## Usage
 The model is suitable for:
- - independent testing of new versions of machine learning solution (with aim to keep quality in time)
+ - independent testing of new versions of machine learning solutions (with aim to keep quality in time)
- - compare machine learning solutions (as part of RFP, RPX and SWOT analysis)
+ - compare machine learning solutions (as part of RFI, RFP, RFX and SWOT analysis)
- - unit, function, performance, shadow, ... tests
+ - unit, function, acceptance, performance, shadow, ... tests
  - etc.

 ## Structure